 THE ETHICS HOTLINE CAN BE ACCESSED AS FOLLOWS:

 |FAX||(215) 689-3885 (must identify Switch on the cover page)|

 Switch is active in advocating for policies at the Federal, State and Local levels of government that impact our company, our environment and our technology future in general.
 As a growing company, we believe it is important to have effective elected and appointed leaders in government who support and understand our industry.
 This includes appropriate political support for political candidates and issues.
 All contributions are made in accordance with applicable federal, state and local laws and regulations.

-All practices Switch implements in support of this policy are directed by Switch’s EVP of Strategy and executed through the Strategy Team’s members in accordance with the policy directive.
-Under the direction and vision of our CEO, Switch’s EVP of Strategy and the Strategy Team develop political contribution activities and process all political support requests for consideration.
-The CFO, President and CEO review plans, budget, and overall progress on a regular basis.
+All practices Switch implements in support of this policy are directed by Switch’s EVP of Strategy and executed through the government affairs team in accordance with the policy directive.
+Under the direction and vision of our CEO, Switch’s EVP of Strategy develops political contribution activities and process all political support requests for consideration.
+The CFO, President and CEO review plans, budget and overall progress on a regular basis.

 Switch also pursues strategic memberships in organizations that advocate for policies we support; including: Governor’s Office of Economic Development in Nevada, the Metro Chamber of Commerce in Las Vegas, The Global Economic Alliance in Las Vegas, The Right Place in Grand Rapids, the Grand Rapids Chamber, Detroit Chamber of Commerce, the Georgia State Chamber of Commerce, the Douglas County Chamber of Commerce, Energy Storage Association and many more.